jameson-pi/list_math/README.md

 We welcome contributions to this crate!
 Please measage me at piscitello284@gmail.com for details on how to get involved.
+## Issues
+Submit an issue at https://github.com/jameson-pi/list_math if you encounter anything weird.
 ## License
 This crate is licensed under the MIT License.